Jovon Johnson: Ottawa Redblacks

 On February 12, 2014, Johnson signed with the Ottawa Redblacks of the Canadian Football League.
 He recorded the first two sacks of his career during a forgettable 2014 season that saw the expansion club finish 2-16.
 The next year, however, the Redblacks finished first in the CFL East Division and Johnson was named an Eastern All-Star for the fifth time in his career.

 Montreal Alouettes

 Johnson was signed by the Montreal Alouettes on February 10, 2016.
 Johnson played in all 18 games during his first season with the Alouettes.
 Johnson was released by the Alouettes on June 17, 2017 as teams trimmed their rosters down to 46 players for the start of the season.

 Saskatchewan Roughriders (II)

-On June 19, 2017 the Roughriders announced that Johnson had been added to the team's practice roster.
+On June 19, 2017, the Roughriders announced that Johnson had been added to the team's practice roster.
 Johnson dressed for all 18 games for the Riders and contributed with 39 defensive tackles, two interceptions and one forced fumble.
 Following the season Johnson and the Riders agreed to a contract extension.

 Johnson signed a one-day contract with the Winnipeg Blue Bombers on March 2, 2020, to retire with the team.

 Statistics

+Coaching career

+In 2020, Johnson was hired as the defensive coordinator and defensive backs coach for Defiance.
+In 2022, he was named head coach for North East High School in North East, Pennsylvania.
+He resigned after two seasons and posted an overall record of 10–11.
+In 2024, he was hired by Erik Raeburn of Gannon to be the team's special teams coordinator and defensive backs coach.